AILab-FOI/PRRI-TBS2026/README.md

 This campaign is licensed under the **GNU General Public License v3.0**.
 See the `LICENSE` file for details.

-Campaign images have been generated using the img2img GPT-2 engine.
+Campaign images and character portraits have been generated using the img2img GPT-2 engine.

 Enjoy the thrilling story and adventure!